 When you want to develop a specific flow – let’s say you are teaching pretzels – you want to put them in between sweeps as they share the concept of swinging your legs around in a circular motion.

 When they need to practice precision in rhythm, frame the new thing with an already known move, that shares that rhythm.

-For freezes and acrobatics that require more strength and balance, create a drill that makes you do the movement on both sides but without a stop in between.
+For freezes and acrobatics that require more strength and balance, create a dance drill that makes you do the movement on both sides but without a stop in between.
 There is an exception to this: when you practice a powermove that relies on keeping the circular momentum going, then practice both ways separated.
 But practice both.
 (Yes, I know – it’s not funny).